Zenika/zenika-career-paths-framework/README.md

 Besides, coaching techniques and reflexes are necessary to lead sessions based on the framework.
 We have seen that it usually requires ~2 hours of training with one of our Career Paths coaches + a shadowed session to be comfortable leading sessions independently.
+Some career crafting aspects are covered by the coaches and not the framework itself (e.g. motivators, activators, significance...).

 If you are interested in our approach to build a tailored framework for your organization or to run career coaching sessions, you may contact us at [info@zenika.com](mailto:info@zenika.com).